St. Louis Commercial Roofing

 Our Solution: We specify wind ratings appropriate for building height and exposure category.
 Mechanically fastened systems get appropriate fastener density; adhered systems get appropriate adhesive coverage.
 We also inspect existing installations for wind compliance issues.

-Impact: St. Louis winters cycle between freezing and thawing dozens of times.
-This stresses membrane seams, flashing details at penetrations, and termination bars at parapet walls.
-Many commercial roof leaks we diagnose trace back to freeze-thaw at these details.
+Impact: St. Louis winters cycle between freezing and thawing dozens of times each season.
+Every cycle expands and contracts the membrane and works the seams, flashing details at penetrations, and termination bars at parapet walls.
+Aging TPO and EPDM get brittle and the seams fatigue; water that ponded or wicked into a seam during the day freezes and pries it open overnight.
+Many of the flat roof leaks we diagnose in St. Louis trace back to freeze-thaw at these details rather than the field of the membrane.

-Our Solution: We rebuild flashing details properly (actually rebuilt, not re-caulked), use flexible membrane systems that handle thermal cycling, and address termination bars and parapet wall caps as part of any significant repair or replacement work.
+Our Solution: We rebuild flashing details properly (actually rebuilt, not re-caulked), specify flexible membranes and heat-welded seams that move with the membrane instead of fighting it, and address termination bars and parapet wall caps as part of any significant repair or replacement.
+On sound but weathered membranes, a restoration coating can re-waterproof seams and details and buy years before a full tear-off is needed.

 HVAC and Penetration Leaks